 How to Choose an Australian Patent Attorney

 Like any other type of professional, the primary and secondary skills of individual patent attorneys vary, along with the capability of their firm.
-In this article I outline 8 things to consider when choosing your patent attorney.
+In this article, we outline 8 things to consider when choosing your patent attorney.

 1. Choose a patent attorney who specialises in your technology area